andyml123/andyml123.github.io/get-well-soon-quotes.md

 <h2>Inspirational Get Well Soon Quotes</h2>

 Sometimes the person who is sick needs some inspiration or motivation to feel better.
-Having some encouraging words from someone they trust and love can help to keep them fighting and be a good reminder of how they'll overcome whatever it is theyre syffering with.
+Having some encouraging words from someone they trust and love can help to keep them fighting and be a good reminder of how they'll overcome whatever it is they're suffering with.
 So use one of the get well quotes below to inspire a loved one back to health.

 <ol>
 <li>“Although the world is full of suffering, it’s full also of the overcoming it.” – Helen Keller </li>